Maintenance Notice: Trademarks, Data Brokers and various other applications will be unavailable on January 20, starting at 6:00 p.m.

 I have a candidate who applied to vote, but the effective date of registration is after the filing period.
 Is that enough?

 No. The Election Code definition of registered voter is one whose registration is effective.
-Section 1.005, Election Code.
+Election Code Section 1.005.
 Therefore, the registration must be effective by the filing deadline.

-Does the VR address have to match exactly the address on the application form?
+Does the VR address have to match the address on the application form exactly?

 No. The law just says the candidate must be a registered voter of the territory from which the office is elected.